SlideShareInc/swift-style-guide/README.md

 class var testVar: String
 ```

-- When declaring dictionary types, include a space before after the key type and after the colon:
+- When declaring dictionary types, include a space before the key type and after the colon:

 ```swift
 var someDictionary: [String : Int]